 - 1 tablespoon coarsely ground black pepper

-- One (6 1/2- to 8-pound) bone-in skinless pork butt (aka pork shoulder) or two 3 1/2- to 4-pound pork butts
+- One (6 1/2- to 8-pound) bone-in skinless pork butt (Boston butt) or pork shoulder or two 3 1/2- to 4-pound pork butts

-- Your favorite barbecue sauce (optional)
+- Your favorite storebought or homemade barbecue sauce (optional)

 - In a small bowl, stir together the salt, sugar, paprika, pepper flakes, cumin, and black pepper.

-- Heat your oven to 250°F (121°C).
+- Preheat the oven to 250°F (121°C).
 Place a wire rack in a roasting pan.
 (To make this on a grill, see the instructions in the FAQs above.)

 - Remove the roast from the oven and let it rest for 15 minutes.

-☞TESTER TIP: If you’re craving a super-moist meat for pulled pork, remove the pan from the oven, tightly wrap the pork butt in a couple of layers heavy-duty aluminum foil, and let it rest for 30 to 45 minutes to soften the exterior.
+☞TESTER TIP: If you’re craving super-moist meat for pulled pork, remove the pan from the oven, tightly wrap the pork butt in a couple of layers of heavy-duty aluminum foil, and let it rest for 30 to 45 minutes to soften the exterior.

 Recipe Testers’ Reviews

-Sometimes we either don’t have access to a smoker or just can’t commit 6 or 8 hours to low and slow cooking on a grill.
-And while slow cookers can make WONDERFUL pulled pork, one thing will be missing and for me, that’s a VERY important part of pulled pork—the BARK!
+Sometimes we either don’t have access to a smoker or can’t commit 6 or 8 hours to low and slow cooking on a grill.
+And while slow cookers can make WONDERFUL pulled pork, one thing will be missing, and for me, that’s an essential part of pulled pork—the BARK!